SammyShaw/SammyShaw.github.io/_posts/2025-02-18-GSS-dashboard.md

 ## Summary & Context
 This project demonstrates 1.
 Visualization using Tableau, and 2.
 Preprocessing and analyzing a large public dataset.

 I chose this project to practice Tableau and to represent my background in the social sciences.
-It is also an effort to celebrate publically available data, and an attempt to make that data even more acessible.
+It is also an effort to celebrate publically available data, and an attempt to make that data even more accessible.
 The General Social Survey, which recieves its primary funding from the National Science Foundation, has been collecting data on American political opinions and social behaviors since 1972.
 While the analyses here tell a story of American's declining trust in instutions alongside rising political polarization, current administration efforts to slash public spending puts funding for projects like the GSS in the crosshairs.

 ## The General Social Survey Dashboard